J3698/auto-15210-download/README.md

 The image below shows how I work on 15-210 homework.
 I type 210 from terminal, and new labs are automatically downloaded and extracted.
 Then I'm placed into the directory of the newest lab.

 <p align="center">
   <img src="./example.png">
 </p>

+In addition, when I'm in a lab folder, I type make to create a handin as usual, and then submit to submit the lab.

 This repository is a reference for anyone else who wants to do this.